zhbi98/pyimage/README.md

 Well, with this two-dimensional Gaussian function we can proceed to the next operation

 #### 4. Weight matrix:
 Assuming the coordinates of the center point are [0, 0], then the coordinates of the 8 points closest to it are as follows:
 <img src="https://s1.ax1x.com/2020/05/13/Ydrx0K.jpg" alt="GitHub" title="GitHub,Social Coding" width="200" height="162" />

 Now we need to calculate the weight matrix.
 In order to calculate the weight matrix, we need to set the value of σ.
 Assuming σ = 1.5, the weight matrix with a blur radius of 1 is as follows:
 <img src="https://s1.ax1x.com/2020/05/13/YdyOZ6.jpg" alt="GitHub" title="GitHub,Social Coding" width="200" height="162" />

 The sum of the weights of these 9 points is equal to 0.4787147.
 If only the weighted average of these 9 points is calculated, the sum of their weights must be equal to 1.
 Therefore, the above 9 values must be divided by 0.4787147 to obtain the final weight matrix.
 <img src="https://s1.ax1x.com/2020/05/13/Yd6PsI.jpg" alt="GitHub" title="GitHub,Social Coding" width="200" height="162" />

+#### 5. Calculate Gaussian Blur: